-Portfolio

-Your portfolio should contain relevant and substantial creative work in either written or visual form.
-You may include projects (including sketches, process, experiments, and iterations) and visual documents to reflect your research interest(s) and provide evidence of sufficient technical skills and evolved critical and creative thinking in design.
-You are required to upload your portfolio online.

-Interview

-All applicants will attend an interview.
-During the interview, you are required to participate in a dialogue regarding the purpose of your application.
-Please be prepared to talk about your background, what inspires you and your influences.
-We would like to find out what motivates you to learn, explore and experiment in your areas of interest.
-You should also share how you think the programme will benefit you in your future career choices or develop your research interests.

-International applicants

-If you are unable to attend the interview at LASALLE, an online interview will be arranged for you.
+6 | LASALLE POSTGRADUATE PROSPECTUS AY2021/22

 ABOUT LASALLE COLLEGE OF THE ARTS

 Asia's leading tertiary institution in contemporary arts and design education and practice.

-LASALLE College of the Arts offers 30 diploma, undergraduate and postgraduate programmes in fine arts, design communication, interior design, product design, film animation, fashion, dance, music, theatre, arts management, arts pedagogy and practice, art therapy, Asian art histories and creative writing.
+LASALLE College of the Arts offers 30 diploma, undergraduate and postgraduate programmes in fine arts, design communication, interior design, product design, film, animation, fashion, dance, music, theatre, arts management, arts pedagogy and practice, art therapy, Asian art histories and creative writing.

 LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forward-looking, globally engaged artists, designers and leaders of creative industries.

 Its faculty is led by a community of award-winning artists, designers, educators and researchers, and their practice-led research sets LASALLE apart as an international centre of excellence.

 Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution.
 The College receives tuition grant support from Singapore's Ministry of Education.
-Its degree programmes are validated by Goldsmiths.
-University of London.
+Its degree programmes are validated by Goldsmiths, University of London.

 CONTACT US

 For programme consultation or to schedule a guided campus tour, contact our Admissions Office.

 LASALLE College of the Arts 1 McNally Street Singapore 187940

 +65 6496 5111

 admissions@lasalle.edu.sg

 www.lasalle.edu.sg

 Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays

 CONNECT WITH US

 f lasalle.sg

 @lasallesg

 @lasallesingapore

 lasallesingapore

-Partner Institution:

-Cert No.: EDU-1-1002 Validity: 01/10/2019 - 30/9/2023 LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
+Cert No.: EDU-1-1002 Validity: 01/10/2019 - 30/9/2023 Partner Institution installation Shift, 2021.

+LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
 The Committee for Private Education is part of SkillsFuture Singapore (SSG).
-Registration No.: 199202950W Validity: 25/03/2019 - 24/03/2023

-MASTER OF ARTS FINE ARTS
+Registration No.: 199202950W Validity: 25/03/2019 - 24/03/2023 MASTER OF ARTS FINE ARTS